How to Support Tenants During Winter Months

 Cold, damp environments are a breeding ground for mould, which can have serious health implications for tenants.
 Educating tenants on how to reduce moisture levels in their homes is a critical aspect of winter support.
 Encourage tenants to keep windows open slightly when cooking or showering to ventilate excess moisture, use extractor fans in kitchens and bathrooms if available, dry clothes outdoors when possible or in a well-ventilated room if drying indoors, and avoid blocking air vents or radiators.
 Providing tenants with a clear, simple guide on these practices can go a long way in reducing damp-related issues.

-3. Offer Energy Efficiency Advice
+3. Offer Energy Efficiency Advice and Help with Winter Fuel Costs

-With energy prices rising, many tenants may struggle to keep their homes warm.
-Helping tenants understand how to maximise energy efficiency not only improves their comfort but can also reduce their utility expenditure.
 Share practical tips such as setting thermostats to a consistent, comfortable temperature, using heavy curtains or thermal blinds to retain heat, turning off unused appliances, and switching to energy-efficient bulbs.
 For properties with smart meters, consider providing tenants with guidance on how to monitor and manage their energy usage effectively.

-4. Implement Technology for Proactive Property Monitoring
+4. Leveraging Technology for Proactive Tenant Support and Monitoring

-One of the most effective ways to support tenants during winter is by leveraging technology that tracks key property metrics.
+One of the most effective ways to provide tenant support during winter is by leveraging technology that tracks key property metrics.
 ResiSure’s advanced monitoring system enables landlords and property managers to stay ahead of potential issues by tracking humidity and damp levels to identify areas at risk of mould growth, air quality to ensure tenants live in a healthy environment, and disrepair indicators to highlight maintenance needs before they escalate.
 With real-time data at your fingertips, you can take swift action to resolve issues, providing tenants with peace of mind and a better living experience.

 5. Create an Emergency Response Plan